I embarked on raising chickens for eggs after having a conversation with a fellow Master Composter who raises chickens.

 Well, as my wife said, I should have built the coop first.
 After 12-13 weeks, my Amercauna, Rhode Island and Delware were ready to get out of the pallet brooder that I built.

-External Nesting Box - Wife calls it a drive through (click anywhere on the sentence)
+External Nesting Box - Wife calls it a drive through

 Water nipple system, if you can call it a system